dimaslanjaka/static-blog-generator/source/_posts/2017/05/remove-blogger-sidebar-and-maximize-main-pages-content.md

 lang: en
 location: ""
 modified: 2017-05-01T19:44:58.218+07:00
-subtitle: This one is a famous request inBlogger Help Forum - instructions to shroud the sidebar on one of the static pages, and make the principle
+subtitle: This one is a famous request inBlogger Help Forum- instructions to shroud the sidebar on one of the static pages, and make the principle
 tags:
   - CSS